gavinmcfarland/plugma/packages/website/content/docs/0-index/8-bundling-your-plugin.md

 }));
 ```

-Alternative you can configure vite using seperate files for `main` and `ui`.
+Alternative you can configure vite to use seperate files for `main` and `ui`.

 - `vite.config.ui.js` - For UI code configuration
 - `vite.config.main.js` - For main process configuration